-The water is fairly fresh, coming from a spring underground rather than the swamp outside, and flows through a small opening in the wall into area 8.
-Though the water and streambed are ultimately harmless, they are likely to make the PCs suspicious.
+The water is fairly fresh, coming from a spring underground rather than the swamp outside, and flows through a small opening in the wall into Area 8.
+Though the water and streambed are ultimately harmless, they are likely to make the characters suspicious.
 The true danger here exists from the swinging scythe trap concealed in the stone ceiling above the stream and rigged to swing down at anyone who tries to cross.
+The scythe attacks as a 5HD creature and does 1d8 points of damage to anyone it hits.
+In addition, the scythe blade is coated in black pudding that slides onto anyone it hits (or that drops to the ground amid the party if the scythe blade misses).
+Noises of fighting in this chamber have a 3-in-6 chance of alerting Cwdcai in Area 9.